HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

   - Submit a pull request.

       For software RFCs:
-      - Add the "rfc-proposed" and the appropriate software project name _(such as "Data Store")_ labels.
+      - Add the "rfc-community-review" and the appropriate software project name _(such as "Data Store")_ labels.
 When the RFC impacts multiple DCP software projects, then the "Architecture" label **MUST** be the project name. *If uncertain about the appropriate project name, then **_Ask a PM_** on the HCA **#dcp-project-mgmt** slack channel*

       For governance RFCs:

-      - Add the "rfc-proposed" and the "Governance" labels.
+      - Add the "rfc-community-review" and the "Governance" labels.

   - Share a link to the RFC pull request for community review on the HumanCellAtlas **#dcp** slack channel